ibm-cloud-docs/vpc/file_storage_vpc_about.md

 For more information about network security, see [Security in your VPC](/docs/vpc?topic=vpc-security-in-your-vpc) and [Protecting Virtual Private Cloud (VPC) Infrastructure Services with context-based restrictions](/docs/vpc?topic=vpc-cbr).

-Encryption in transit is available in most regions.
-Support for EIT is currently not available in the `eu-es` region.
 Encryption in transit is not supported on bare metal servers.
 {: restriction}

 ## File share replication and failover